Allegheny-Code-Colf-Association/.github/profile/README.md

 Rounds are governed by time, not attempts.
 As long as your best effort is in by 🕙 23:59 (EST) on the day the round ends, it's the latest entry that counts.

+### How do I see my score?

+#### On your machine

+You'll need to

+`python -m pip install gatorgrade`

+to get the automated grading system (AGS) that we use to run our tests.
+Once you've done that, type:

+`gatorgrade`

+to run the grader.
+The score should be the top line in the readout.

+#### On GitHub

+You'll need to head to `Settings` and enable GitHub Actions on your fork.
+This will run the workflows already built in the repositories and add your stroke count to the Job Summary for a given GitHub Actions run.

 ### Are there any prizes?

 Nope.
 The tasks are all made up and the points aren't real.